 - pure maple syrup or raw honey

-Extra toppings: tart cherries (pitted), blueberries, pomegranate seeds, sesame seed, and/or coconut cream or yogurt to top.
+Extra toppings: berries or cherries, pomegranate seeds, coconut cream or coconut yogurt to top.

 SEE NOTES FOR SEED SUBSTITUTES